Chinese chat app Momo gets buyout offer from CEO

 Many Chinese tech executives are betting on higher share valuations in China, where stock markets have recently rallied.

-Momo's CEO, Yan Tang, and the buyout consortium already own about 47 percent of the company, with an aggregate voting power of about 84 percent.
-The offer values the company at $3.6 billion.
+Momo's CEO and the buyout consortium already own about 47 percent of the company.

-"There is no comparable company in the United States, so U.S. investors may not fully understand the company's business model," Summit Research analyst Henry Guo said.

-"They (Momo) believe if they go back to China and trade on the Shanghai stock market, their users and investors will know what they are doing, and they can get a better valuation."

 The offer of $18.90 per American depositary share represents a premium of 20.50 percent to Momo's Monday closing price.